Customer Service Qualities

 Author Alexander Kjerulf says, “Happy employees make the customers happy”.
 It might sound rather straightforward, but happiness and satisfaction within a company will inevitably lead to loyalty.

 When interviewing a candidate, pay attention to what they say about the previous companies they’ve worked for.
-There might be some underlying unhappiness, but a potential employee that speaks highly of their previous company despite having left is one that is both respectful and loyal.
-A loyal customer care representative will put the company’s interest first when dealing with difficult customers.
+Some underlying unhappiness may be suggested as they put their experience into communication, but a potential employee that speaks highly of their previous company despite having left is one that is both respectful and loyal.
+A loyal customer care representative will put the company’s interest during interactions with angry customers (a skill that takes lots of patience).
 They are likely try their best to protect the company’s image even in the presence of the most difficult customers.

 2. Good employee traits

 Although most companies have a limited customer service budget, finding the ideal employee has taken precedence over lowering costs in recent years.
-The perfect customer service employees have a positive attitude, are patient with customers, and are polite to all.
+The perfect customer service employees have positive attitudes, patience with customers, and display politeness to all.
 These are the basics of satisfying the needs of both the client and the company.
 If you neglect these details while hiring, you might find yourself attempting to convert a hot-headed, negative individual into a suitable member of your customer support team.

 Your HR team, or the person conducting the interview, should also know how to decipher a resumé in order to find the right match.
-When reading through your prospective employee’s resumé, look for keywords in their testimonials such as “works well with others” and “maintains a positive attitude”.
+When reading through your prospective employee’s resumé, look for keywords that suggests good soft skills in their testimonials, such as “works well with others” and “maintains a positive attitude”.

 Positivity is important because dealing with customer issues day after day can strain an employee’s mental health.
-Being able to maintain a positive outlook despite the daily churn can help negate the negative effects of customer servicing.
+Being able to maintain a positive outlook despite the daily churn can help negate the negative aspects of customer service.
 Patience and politeness allows the customer service rep to project their voice, tone, and brand without sounding rude or agitated.
-They will also be able to solve complex customer problems without losing their cool.
+They will also be able to handle complex customer problems without losing their cool.

 3. They are natural problem-solvers

 Companies that excel at customer service don’t wait for a problem to arise before addressing it.
-One of the great customer service skills is the ability to take a preemptive approach in managing possible risks and being prepared when a problem does arise.
+One of the great customer service skills is the ability to take a preemptive approach in managing possible risks and being prepared with a solution when a problem does arise.

 Similarly, customer service employees must be able to provide a solution even before the customer poses the question (within reason, of course).
-In combination with a problem-solving nature, the candidate should also be a great listener in order to gather “clues” and read between the lines during communication.
+In combination with their problem-solving skills, the candidate should also be a great listener in order to gather “clues” and read between the lines during communication.

 With reference to the above mentioned temperament types it is ideal for customer service reps to be either the Artisan or Guardian type since they are known for being stable and conscientious, as well as pleasant to talk to and great at problem-solving.